Spain

 On the other hand, international assignees from outside the European Union wishing to engage in technical or professional profit-making activities in Spain, either as employees or as self-employed persons, should obtain a work and residence permit before they commence their employment activity.

-As a general rule, if the assignee is an employee and, due to the characteristics of their job, the assignee must comply with the provisions of the National Employment Situation (Situación Nacional de Empleo), applications for work and residence permits in Spain are made in three stages:
+As a general rule, if the assignee is an employee and, due to the characteristics of one's job, the assignee must comply with the provisions of the National Employment Situation (Situación Nacional de Empleo), applications for work and residence permits in Spain are made in three stages:

-• The employer publishes the job offer on the national employment system and needs to prove that there is not a suitable candidate for the position in the Spanish labour market.
+- The employer publishes the job offer on the national employment system and needs to prove that there is not a suitable candidate for the position in the Spanish labour market.
 This process takes about a month.

-• The employer applies for the work and residence permit in Spain.
+- The employer applies for the work and residence permit in Spain.
 If all the required documents are filed with the application, the immigration office will issue a letter approving the work and residence permit, which can take between three and six months.

-• The international assignee will have to apply for an entry visa at the Spanish consulate in their home country within a period of 30 days after receiving the letter from the Spanish immigration office, which can take up to one month.
+- The international assignee will have to apply for an entry visa at the Spanish consulate in their home country within a period of 30 days after receiving the letter from the Spanish immigration office, which can take up to one month.
 Once in Spain, the assignee needs to request their residence card with the first 30 days.

 Work and residence permits in Spain for highly qualified workers, entrepreneurs, and investors